Leonard Fournette Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Season Stats

-- Fournette has a team-high 665 rushing yards (55.4 per game) and seven touchdowns.
+- Fournette has churned out a team-high 665 rushing yards (55.4 per game) and scored seven touchdowns.

 - The Buccaneers have called a pass in 66.3% of their plays from scrimmage this year while staying on the ground 33.7% of the time.
 This offensive attack ranks first in the NFL in points scored.